Stephen Storace: Legacy

 Although Storace's English operas were popular in their time, their failure to endure in performance is in part due to the financial caution of his employer, Sheridan.
 A legendarily shrewd man with money, Sheridan refused to allow any copies of the Storace's works to be circulated, for fear of pirate versions being performed from which no royalties would be paid.
 In fact history shows that Sheridan's best attempts failed, and pirated versions of Storace's works were playing in New York by the end of the century.
+In 1800, the French composer Madame Ronssecy arranged and published variations on Storace’s Lullaby (from his opera The Pirates) for harp.

-However, it is assumed that the carefully guarded scores and parts perished in the Drury Lane Theatre Fire.
+It is assumed that Storace’s carefully guarded opera scores and parts perished in the Drury Lane Theatre Fire.
 His two Viennese operas have been preserved, but only one of his English operas survives complete in score and parts – No Song, No Supper (published in Musica Britannica editions, edited by Roger Fiske).
 The other works survive only in piano and voice vocal scores issued by Storace's publishers, Longman & Broderip.
 (A number of these scores were reprinted by Kalmus Edition in the 1970s in the USA, but all have been deleted and no details are available from Kalmus).
 The surviving vocal scores have clearly been prepared by an expert hand, and are extensively "cued" with the orchestral parts in smaller notes – it seems possible that Storace himself, or one of his closer assistants, must have prepared these vocal scores.
 There are, to date, no commercially available recordings of any of Storace's operas.
-Storace is not known to have written any exclusively instrumental music, other than the overtures for his operas.
+In addition to the overtures for his operas, Storace wrote various instrumental works for chamber ensemble.

 The character of Storace's music is preeminently English; but his early intercourse with Mozart gave him an immense advantage over his contemporaries in his management of the orchestra, while for the excellence of his writing for the voice he was no doubt indebted to the vocalisation of his sister Ann (Nancy) Storace.